Midwest CPC Expansion

 The project’s purpose is to validate and assess generalizability of the CPC model to a broad array of social contexts.
 In the current project, a target group of nearly 2,500 preschool children in 30 schools are being compared with children in comparison schools receiving typical services and followed to the end of the program in third grade.
 More than 6,000 additional students will receive program services in kindergarten to third grade.

 The Midwest CPC Expansion is funded by the Funded by the U.S. Department of Education’s Investing in Innovation (i3) Fund for 2011.
 You can learn more about the i3 Fund at the Investing in Innovation Fund’s website, and about the private section funding partners on the Partners & Sponsors page.

 We have a great deal to celebrate since our Investing in innovation grant was announced in 2011.
 More children than ever before are receiving CPC services.
-Expansion and sustainability of full-day preK, increases in attendance, stronger school-family partnerships, and a shared sense of responsibility have been achieved in the past three years.
+Expansion and sustainability of full-day preK, increases in attendance, stronger school-family partnerships, and a shared sense of responsibility have been achieved in the past five years.
 The University of Minnesota has also established two funds to further sustain implementation and research of CPCs.
 You can find more information on the Lorraine M. Sullivan Memorial Fund and the Early Childhood Research and Innovation Endowment here.
 Our most recent annual report is also available to download on our website.